Sandy Duncan

 Sandra Kay Duncan (born February 20, 1946) is an American actress, comedian, dancer and singer.
-She is known for her performances in the Broadway revival of Peter Pan, the sitcom The Hogan Family, and the Disney films The Million Dollar Duck and The Cat from Outer Space.
+She is known for her performances in the Broadway revival of Peter Pan, the sitcom The Hogan Family, and the Disney films The Million Dollar Duck, The Cat from Outer Space, and The Fox and the Hound.
 Duncan has been nominated for three Tony Awards, two Emmy Awards and two Golden Globe Awards.

 Early life

 Duncan was born in New London, Texas, to Sylvia and Mancil Ray Duncan, a gas-station owner.
 She spent her early years there before moving to Tyler, Texas, when she was in third grade.
 She performed in her first dance recital at the age of five.